Xyfir/Documentation/xyfir-annotations/developers.md

 Currently only a small portion of the xyAnnotations API is publicly documented.
 If you need access to other parts of the API please contact us with the what you need access to and why you wish to utilize it.

+# API Authentication

+In order to make requests to the xyAnnotations API, you will need to authenticate with one of three different keys: `access`, `affiliate`, or `subscription`.
+Different keys are needed for different requests.
+Access keys are used for general access to the API and will be mostly ignored in this documentation for now.
+Affiliate keys are used for actions that only an affiliate can perform.
+Subscription keys are used solely for downloading annotation sets and their items.

+xyAnnotations uses basic HTTP authentication, where the 'user' is the type of key, and the 'password' is the key itself.
+For example, a request to get your account's notifications using an access key would look like: `GET https://access:atAf5RtW...@annotations.xyfir.com/api/notifications`.

+You must provide the appropriate 'user' and 'pass' with every request.

 # Subscriptions

 A user must have access to a Xyfir Annotations subscription in order to load annotations into your reader.
 A reader can purchase subscriptions directly from Xyfir Annotations or through your ebook reader system.
 When a user purchases a subscription they are given a subscription key that will allow them to download annotation sets.